semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Fixed: The secrets API was returning HTTP 404 for all Secrets with a colon in their name (example: `a:b:c`).
 - Semaphore will now log you out less often.
-- New: You can now run Pull Requests from outside contributors with [sem-approve](https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#approve-forked-pull-requests).
+- New: you can now run Pull Requests from outside contributors with [sem-approve](https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#approve-forked-pull-requests).

 ### Week of May 03, 2020